-(original pictures and some text by Paul N.) Over the past several months, we’ve reviewed several different motor coach manufacturers that went toe-to-toe with General Motors in the intercity bus market of the 1950’s – ACF Brill, Beck, Fitzjohn, Aerocoach.
+(first posted 2/25/2017.
+Original pictures and some text by Paul N.) Over the past several months, we’ve reviewed several different motor coach manufacturers that went toe-to-toe with General Motors in the intercity bus market of the 1950’s – ACF Brill, Beck, Fitzjohn, Aerocoach.
 All fought the good fight, but ended up on the canvas.
 OK, enough boxing metaphors – let’s look at the bus that vanquished all of these challengers, and set the template for all buses to come.
-All hail the GM PD 4104 Highway Traveler.
+All hail the GM PD-4104 Highway Traveler.

 Paul’s post on the 4104’s predecessor, the GM 3751 and 4151 “Silversides” coaches detail how GM first became a powerhouse in the coach field, thanks to innovative alloy semi-monocoque construction and GM’s new light but powerful 2-stroke diesel engine.
 That engine was so eminently well suited for buses with its transverse location at the very rear and angle drive to the rear wheels.

 These and their predecessors were radically new before the war, and were given minor updates when introduced in the post-war market.
 They were excellent buses; well built and profitable to operate with the GM/DD 6-71 engine.
 But they weren’t the sweeping, all-new bus that Greyhound, GM’s largest customer, desired for the post-war era.
 It took a few more years for that model to be introduced – but when it was in 1953, it shook the intercity bus market to its core.

 What made the 4104 so special, and how did it come to utterly dominate the market?
 Several factors, but first and foremost, it was just plainly superior to any other bus being offered at the time.
 Let’s look at the details.